turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/3-stake-fungible-token.md

 - `#[payable]` marks the function to allow callers to attach NEAR to the function call.
 Recall that according to the specification, callers must attach exactly 1 yoctoNEAR to the function call as a security measure
 - `&mut self` tells the rust compiler that the function will modify contract state
 - [ValidAccountId][10] comes from NEAR rust SDK.
-It provides boilerplate code to validate the NEAR account ID.
-If the account ID is not a valid NEAR account ID, then the function call will fail fast
+It eliminates boilerplate code to validate the NEAR account ID.
+If the account
+  ID is not a valid NEAR account ID, then the function call will fail fast
 - `_memo` - the STAKE contract has no use for memo, and thus tells the rust compiler that it will not be used by using a naming convention, i.e., by prefixing the name with an `_`.
 The rust compiler is very strict and disciplined.
 By default, it will emit warnings for any sign of something possibly wrong with the code.
-- the first the code does is perform some checks:
+- the first thing the code does is perform some checks:
   - it checks to make sure exactly 1 yoctoNEAR is attached
   - it checks that the transfer amount is not zero
   - by this point in the code the `receiver_id` has already been validated by NEAR SDK
 - I like to keep the contract function code as clean and readable as possible.
 The goal is to be able to read the code and easily understand the business logic.
 Implementation details or boilerplate should be separated out into other functions.
-  If come back to code in 6 months and can't understand it or is hard to follow, then it's time to refactor and clean it up.
+  If you come back to the code in 6 months and can't understand it or is hard to follow, then it's time to refactor and clean it up.
 - converting the token amount to `YoctoStake` is specific to the STAKE token business logic.
 The code is expecting the transfer amount to be specified in yocto scale - yoctoSTAKE is the smallest unit for the STAKE token, just like yoctoNEAR is the smallest unit for NEAR.
 That's a bit off topic ... we'll revist this in future tutorials
 - NEP-141 requires that the accounts involved in the transfer must both be registered.
 The `predecessor_registered_account()` and `registered_account()` helper functions will lookup the accounts and panic if the account is not registeredd
 - `claim_receipt_funds()` is specific to STAKE business logic and we'll skip this for now
 - `sender.apply_near_credit(1.into())` - remember the sender was required to attach 1 yoctoNEAR to the function call.
-How the the attached deposit is handled is not defined in the standard.
+How the attached deposit is handled is not defined in the standard.
 In the STAKE contract, every registered account has a NEAR balance.
 Thus, the contract will credit the yoctoNEAR to the sender account (because 1 yoctoNEAR is not zero).
 - the transfer amount is debited from the sender and then credited to the receiver